-Allied to this is the Company's strategy of investing a large proportion of insurance funds in high credit quality short duration securities, \$98,019k, which provides access to substantial immediate liquidity should this become necessary.
+Allied to this is the Company's strategy of investing a large proportion of insurance funds in high credit quality short duration securities, \$74,388k, which provides access to substantial immediate liquidity should this become necessary.

 In the discussion on stress tests in section c.6 below, the Company has considered the potential impact for any short-term volatility on premium collection and stress tested the current accounting provision for aged debts by 100%.
 The stress tests discussed in section C.6 also include additional volatility in claims medical costs.
-40% of the total liquid assets available to meet technical provisions are invested in AAA government bonds.
-Premium collection will be monitored very closely over the coming months due to possible impacts from Covid-19 on timely collection of premiums and there are sufficient liquid assets to cover liquidity requirements throughout 2021.
+45% of the total liquid assets available to meet technical provisions are invested in AAA government bonds.
+Premium collection has remained strong during 2021 and will continue to be managed to ensure there are sufficient liquid assets to cover liquidity requirements throughout 2022.